MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy-url.md

 ## Our system flagged a new DNS entry or generated certificate for `*.mcas.ms`, `*.mcas-gov.us`, or `*.mcas-gov.ms`, but we don't use Defender for Cloud Apps

-This is normal behavior and results from Defender for Cloud Apps protecting your environment.
-Even if your organization doesn't use Defender for Cloud Apps, when someone visits your site or service from an environment that does, their URLs are rewritten to protect their access.
+This is normal behavior and results from Defender for Cloud Apps protecting your environment in a browser other than Microsoft Edge.
+Even if your organization doesn't use Defender for Cloud Apps, when someone visits your site or service from an environment that does, and they use a browser other than Microsoft Edge, their URLs are rewritten to protect their access.

 For example, Contoso protects its environment using Conditional Access App Control provided by Defender for Cloud Apps.
-When a Contoso user visits `fabrikam.com`, the user is automatically redirected to `fabrikam.com.mcas.ms`.
+When a Contoso user visits `fabrikam.com` from Google Chrome, the user is automatically redirected to `fabrikam.com.mcas.ms`.
 As a result, Fabrikam's phishing team will see a new DNS entry and certificate for `fabrikam.com.mcas.ms`.

 So even though Fabrikam doesn't actually use Defender for Cloud Apps, they see the DNS entry or certificate because Contoso does.